 The map of the zoo you pick up at the entrance includes a list of feeding times throughout the day.

-They’re all interesting to watch, but I recommend the twice-daily sea lion feeding (ensure you get there early enough for a good view) .
+I particularly recommend the twice-daily sea lion feeding (ensure you get there early enough for a good view) .
 It’s quite a show with plenty of splashing.

 Look out, as well, for the fire salamander mini-climbing walls near the rainforest house.